Fixing Ctrl+Backtick in VSCode

 • The message forwarding is achieved by a simple mimicking.
 Sometimes it causes unexpected behavior in other programs.

-• Users may play games, and it would be disastrous if the fixer were identified as a cheat program.
+• Users may play games, and it could be disastrous if the fixer were flagged as a cheat program.

 To tackle these troubles, the fixer implements a naive detection.
 It operates only if the title of the active window ends with - Visual Studio Code or - VSCode.

-Recently, I struggled to learn about the basics of VSCode extension development and finally wrapped the fixer into an extension.
+Recently, I've been working to learn about the basics of VSCode extension development and finally packaged the fixer into an extension.
 It works well and also avoids the negative effects caused by the non-extension one.

 Today, I discovered that the root cause lies in the "Switch to this IME" option in the IME settings, which occupies Ctrl+` by default.
-And disabling it just solved the issue.
-So, all my previous work has been pointless all along.
+Disabling this option solved the issue entirely.
+So, all my previous work was ultimately unnecessary.
 What a dramatic turn of events...